na-na-hi/renget/archive/tmd2many_abilities.md

 Steadfast | When the User Flinches, their Speed is increased by 1.
 **Steam Engine** | The User
 Steelworker | The User's Steel-Type Moves have STAB.
-Steely Spirit | The User and their Allies' Steel-Type Moves have their damage increased by 3.
+Steely Spirit | The User and three Allies' Steel-Type Moves have their damage increased by 3.
 This Ability stacks with itself.
 Stench | When an Opponent is hit by the User with a roll of or above 19, the Opponent Flinches.
 Sticky Hold | The User's Worn Item cannot be stolen.
 **Storm Drain** | When the User is hit by a Water-Type Move, they are damaged normally and store the damage indefinitely.
 While storing, they may Brace their Body or Mind depending on the Property of the Move they were hit by and unleash the damage at an Opponent.